 (6) A plan for the safe, monitored, and documented disposal of asbestos containing waste;

 (7) A strategy for the control and enforcement of the measures foreseen, including inspections and effective, proportionate and dissuasive penalties in the event of non-compliance;

+ADD: a binding protocol for disposal or cleaning and decontamination of workers’ protective equipment (including clothing, uniforms, helmets.. ) and for prevention of contamination and decontamination of workplaces (fire stations, ambulances, fire trucks..)

 (8) The close involvement of the social partners and other relevant stakeholders such as national prevention institutions for occupational health and safety, in the transposition, implementation and monitoring of Directive 2009/148/EC.